-Ancestors of Māori arrived on canoes from Pacific islands before 1300 AD.
+The ancestors of Māori arrived on canoes from Pacific islands before 1300 CE.
 Settling first on the coast, they hunted seals and moas.
-Then they also began to grow food, and some moved to the forests.
+They also began to grow food, and some moved to the forests.
 They lived in small tribal groups, with a rich culture of spoken stories, and strong traditions of warfare.
 Their ancestors, and the gods of the natural world, were very important.

-In 1840 the Treaty of Waitangi established British law and government, but it could not prevent warfare in the 1840s and 1860s as Māori sought to defend their lands and local authority.
+The Treaty of Waitangi signed in 1840 established British law and government, but it could not prevent warfare in the 1840s and 1860s as Māori defended their lands and local authority.
 After the wars Māori lost land through confiscation and sale, mostly to British settlers.

 After the Second World War many Māori moved to the cities in search of jobs.
 In the 1970s and 1980s groups protested about their rights to land, and helped promote the language and culture.
-Important events were a march down the North Island to Parliament in 1975, setting up the Waitangi Tribunal in 1975 to look at land claims, and protesters occupying Bastion Point in Auckland in 1977–78.
+Important events were a march down the North Island to Parliament in 1975, the creation of the Waitangi Tribunal in 1975 to look at claimed breaches of the Treaty, and the occupation of Bastion Point in Auckland by protesters in 1977–78.

 Find more detailed information about Māori New Zealanders.